-Selective unlocking system\
+Selective unlocking system

-This system allows to unlock either just the driver door or all the vehicle.
+This system allows unlocking either just the driver door or the entire vehicle.

-Using the remote control, press the unlock button on the remote 2 once.
+Using the remote control, press the unlock button on the remote O once.
 The Safe system for all the vehicle is deactivated, only the driver door is unlocked and both the alarm and the warning lamp are also turned off.